mohammedzee1000/ci-firewall/README.md

 **WARNING**:  `privatekey` is the ssh private key itself.
 Not to be mistaken with path of the private key.
 Safest bet is to use a program to read content and paste it here

+**WARNING**: When using sshnode with windows/mac, some of the system paths may not get exposed correctly.
+If you rely on any such paths, eg /usr/local/bin on mac for eg, You might want to set the path again in your script

 ## Optional Standalone worker mode

 This allows you to use worker in standalone mode.
 Note however, you will need to provide `CI_MESSAGE` yourself.
 See below for example.